Post-Natal MOT Physiotherapy | iPS Clinics in Bridgend, Cardiff, Carmarthen, Newport & Porthcawl Logo Phone Icon Call

 Namrata is a Clinical Specialist Physiotherapist in Women’s Health with extensive experience in pelvic health physiotherapy.
 She supports women through all stages of life, providing compassionate, evidence-based care for a wide range of pelvic health conditions, including urinary incontinence, pelvic organ prolapse, pregnancy-related pelvic girdle pain, and postnatal recovery.
 Her clinical approach is tailored to each individual, with a strong focus on restoring function, confidence, and quality of life.

-How the Post-Natal MOT Works
+How does the Post-Natal MOT Work?

 The Post-Natal MOT is a full postnatal physiotherapy assessment that takes into account the physical changes that occur during pregnancy and childbirth.
 During the assessment, we evaluate the core, pelvic floor, and musculoskeletal system to identify any weaknesses, imbalances, or discomfort.
 Based on this assessment, we provide tailored advice and a rehabilitation plan that includes exercises to strengthen the core, improve posture, and address any pelvic health concerns.
 The Mummy MOT also offers advice on safe physical activity, returning to exercise, and managing the physical demands of motherhood.

+Your Post-Natal MOT practitioner will provide you with gentle exercises and treatment to help with your recovery – and get you back on track with your fitness goals.
 It is recommended that women have an initial assessment after their 6-8 week GP check.
 However, we also treat women who gave birth years ago that may still have a tummy gap or related pelvic floor symptoms.

 Follow-Up Appointments